philip-johnson-2/DS5500/README.md

 to us.
 We will update with further results once we have accessed the sample that we will be provided.

+Feature Importance Analysis

+As an initial look at the various time based features and their effects on any modeling that is done, we ran an initial feature importance test on the temporal features within the temporal dataset.
+We sorted the variables in descending order of importance with the most important features being first and the least important being last.
+The importance scores that we used to rank the features were pulled from a binary tree classification model.
+Scores were given for all features within the dataset, but we ranked only the temporal features, any only looked at features which ranked inside the top 6 temporal features.
+A table summarizing the results is below.

+The above table shows that there is a case for the importance of the additional temporal features over only the 12 month features.
+With the exception of the 12 month readmission response variable, at least one of the 12mo temporal features is not included within the top 6 for that response variable.
+This means that some of the other time periods for these models are more important predictors, which suggests that excluding them may produce worse results.

+One additional observation from the above table is that the shorter term features seem to become more important as the time range of the response variable becomes shorter.
+The 3 and 1 month features are more important for predicting 3 and 1 month readmission, based on the model used to generate this table.
+This suggests that the temporal nature of these features may be more beneficial as the prediction period shortens.

 ## Discussion

 ## Contributions

+oth members of the group contributed equally to the project thus far.
+Phil Johnson has acted as the point of contact between the group and the interested company, as well as contributed to the data modeling and transformation pieces.
+Nick Tyler has also contributed during the data transformation steps in addition to the modeling.
+Both members contributed equally to the report.

 ## References